Zoë (robot)

 Zoë is a solar-powered autonomous robot with sensors able to detect microorganisms and map the distribution of life in the Atacama Desert of northern Chile, duplicating tasks that could be used in future exploration of Mars.
 Zoë is equipped with tools and sensors to search for direct evidence of life beneath the surface of the ground.

 Zoë significantly aids in research needed to study Mars because it acts as a mobile observer and analyzer of any signs of life in a given location.
-She collects primary data which will help in understanding conditions present on Mars.
+It collects primary data which will help in understanding conditions present on Mars.
 This project will verify reliability of autonomous, mobile, and scientifically made robots.